Lillian Nordica: Personal life

-In 1882, she retired from the stage to marry Frederick A. Gower, whom she sued for divorce in 1885, but who disappeared at about the time of the suit, probably having been killed in a balloon accident.
+In 1882, Nordica retired from the stage to marry Frederick A. Gower.
+She sued him for divorce in 1885 but he disappeared at about the time of the suit.
+It's thought he was probably killed in a balloon accident.

 Her second marriage was in 1896 to the Hungarian tenor Zoltán Döhme (1864–1935).
-He took the title role in Parsifal at the Bayreuth Festival in 1894.
+He had taken the title role in Parsifal at the Bayreuth Festival in 1894.
 She obtained a divorce from him in 1904.

 Her third marriage was in 1909 to a wealthy New York banker, George Washington Young Sr. (1864–1926), but it also proved unhappy.

 Women's suffrage

-Nordica was also a vocal supporter of women's rights.
+Nordica was a vocal supporter of women's rights.
 She spoke out against the pay gap between male and female singers.
 Nordica raised funds for the Women's suffrage movement by giving concerts.
 She spoke from an open streetcar in San Francisco, encouraging women to vote, one day before the vote for the women's right in California.

 In 1910, Nordica wrote a full page article for The New York Times.
 In this, she championed the women's suffrage cause.

 Death

 Nordica nearly missed the ship departing Sydney after her 1913 Australian concert tour, but wired the captain asking him to wait for her.
 It would prove to be a fatal mistake.
 The Tasman hit a coral reef, where it remained for three days, and Nordica suffered hypothermia (exposure), from which she never recovered.
 She was taken to Thursday Island, Queensland, where she was hospitalised for some time.
 There, Nordica befriended a small American boy, who was taken ill while on a different vessel passing through Torres Strait.
 After his death, Nordica installed a gravestone in the local cemetery in his memory.
 She was well enough on Thursday Island to make a new will, which disinherited her husband.
-(The Australian poet and novelist Thomas Shapcott dramatised these events in his 1998 novel Theatre of Darkness.)
 Nordica was then transferred to Batavia, in the Dutch East Indies (now Jakarta, Indonesia).
 She lingered for months, seeming to improve, only to fail again.
 Nordica died of pneumonia on May 10, 1914, in Batavia.

 Legacy

 Her birthplace in Farmington, Maine, is today the Nordica Homestead, a museum and historic site.
 Nordica Auditorium in Merrill Hall at the University of Maine at Farmington is named after her.

+The Australian poet and novelist Thomas Shapcott dramatised Nordica's shipwreck and death in his 1998 novel Theatre of Darkness.